IMQS/httpbridge/README.md

 Recv().
 This is merely a sanity check, but httpbridge will panic if this is violated.
 The intended threading model is that you create as many worker threads as you need, and you farm requests out to them.
 As soon as a worker thread is finished with a request, it calls Backend->Send(), or the equivalent Response->Send().
-You don't need to run multiple threads - it is perfectly fine to run just one thread.
+However, you don't need to run multiple threads - it is perfectly fine to run just one thread.

 The functions on Backend that deal with a request/response are all callable from multiple threads.
-These exact list of functions that are safe to call from multiple threads is:
+The exact list of functions that are safe to call from multiple threads is:

 * The two Send() functions
 * SendBodyPart()